vincentes/ts-email-verification/EVALUATION.md

 - Score of 20 for disposable email domains:
   - mailinator.com
   - tempmail.com

+- Score of 50 for any other email domain.

 ## Potential Improvements
 * Building for `web` usage.
 Needs a more comprehensive setup.
 However, if `vitest` was used instead of `jest`, most likely the transformations could be applied in the wrapper SDK.
 Browsers, APIs, and CLIs, could simply use the SDK.